 Cataracts occur when the eye lens develops areas of cloudiness.
 The risks of developing cataracts increase with age, smoking, injury and radiotherapy treatment.
 When cataracts become large enough over time, they stop light passing through to the retina, and in doing so they can really impair vision.
 Blurring, sensitivity to light and fading of colours are just some of the signs of cataracts.
 If this happens to you, the only way to permanently correct it is with a cataract operation.

-The type of lens you will receive will be determined by a pre-surgery assessment, which will involve measuring your eyes and your eyesight, and establishing your particular requirements, for example whether you are long or short sighted, or if you favour one eye for distance and the other for reading.
+The type of lens replacement surgery you will receive will be determined by a pre-surgery assessment, which will involve measuring your eyes and your eyesight, and establishing your particular requirements for the eye lens replacement, for example whether you are long or short sighted, or if you favour one eye for distance and the other for reading.

 Your cataract surgeon will help you choose between the available lenses described below, which are typically made of silicone or acrylic: